Tensions rising: NHL multigame series ratchet up animosity

-It turns out Saturday night was alright for fighting between Arizona and St. Louis.
+It turns out Saturday night was all right for fighting between Arizona and St. Louis.
 Monday night, too.

 Coyotes and Blues players dropped the gloves in both games, which were the third and fourth consecutive against each other.
 They will play three more times in four days — that’s right, seven games in a row, like a playoff series that goes the distance, and a regular-season first for the NHL.